y-o-k-a-i/nekomata/readme.md

 # Neko-Mata
-This is Yokai's Drupal Boilerplate.
+This is Yokai's Drupal Boilerplate to control the Drupal puppets.

+It is a fork of [Lullabot Servo](https://github.com/Lullabot/drupal-boilerplate) but got adjusted and enhanced to the needs of Yokai.

 ## Install Profile Instructions
 ```